Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Empirical Studies

-For the pattern-based watermark removal experiment, we consider three settings: two convolutional networks trained on 1000 images from fashion MNIST and 10000 images from MNIST, resepctively, and a ResNet18 model trained on 1000 images from a face recognition dataset, Pubfig-83.
-The watermark ratio is 10\% for all three settings.
-The details about watermark patterns are provided in the appendix.
-Since for the last two settings, either due to large data size or model size, TMC-Shapley, G-Shapley, and Leave-one-out all fail to produce value estimates in 3 hours, we compare our algorithm only with the rest of baselines.
-The results are shown in Figure~\ref{fig:poison}.
-We can see that $K$NN-Shapley achieves similar performance to TMC-Shapley when the time complexity of TMC-Shapley is acceptable and outperforms all other baselines.
+\paragraph{Watermark Removal.} \phantomsection One prevalent way to claim the ownership of a trained deep net is to embed watermarks into the model.
+There are two classes of watermarking techniques, namely, pattern-based techniques and instance-based techniques.
+The watermark examples are displayed in Fig.~\ref{fig:watermarks}.
+Here, we present the experiment results for instance-based techniques.
+The details on how they the watermarks are generated and how they work, as well as the experiment results for the pattern-based techniques are left to Appendix~\ref{appendix:sec_removal}.

+In this application, we demonstrate that it is always possible for the model trainer to remove the watermarks based on data importance.
+The idea is that the watermarks should have low data importance by nature, since they contribute little to predict the normal validation data.
+Note that this experiment constitutes a new type of attack, which might be of independent interest itself.

-For the instance-based watermark removal experiment, we consider the following settings: a logistic regression model trained on 10000 images from MNIST, a convolution network trained on 3000 images from CIFAR-10, and ResNet18 trained on 3000 images from SVHN.
-The watermark ratio is 10\%, 3\%, and 3\%, respectively.
-The results of our experiment are shown in Figure~\ref{fig:watermark}.
-For this experiment, we found that both watermarks and benign data tend to have low values on some validation points; therefore, watermarks and benign data are not quite separable in terms of the average value across the validation set.
-We propose to compute the max value across the validation set for each training point, which we call {max-KNN-Shapley}, and remove the points with lowest max-KNN-Shapley values.
-The intuition is that out-of-distribution samples are inessential to predict all normal validation points and thus the maximum of their Shapley values with respect to different validation points should be low.
-The results show that the max-KNN-Shapley is more effective measure to detect instance-based watermarks than all other baselines.
+We consider the setting of one logistic regression model trained on $10000$ images from MNIST for instance-based watermark removal.
+The watermark ratio is $10\%$.
+For this experiment, we found that both watermarks and benign instances tend to have low scores on some validation instances; therefore, they are not quite separable in terms of the score averaged over the whole validation set.
+We instead propose to compute the max score across the validation set for each training point, which we name as \textit{max-$K$NN-Shapley}, and remove the instances with lowest \textit{max-$K$NN-Shapley} values.
+The intuition is that out-of-distribution samples are inessential to the prediction of normal validation instances and thus the maximum of their Shapley values w.r.t. different validation instances should be low.
+In plotting Fig.~\ref{fig:exp-2}, we examine the label of the training instances that have the lowest scores and plot the change of the fraction of the detected watermarks (in percentage) with the fraction of the checked training data (in percentage).
+The figure reveals that our \textit{max-$K$NN-Shapley} is more effective in detecting instance-based watermarks than all other baselines.